vranki/showet/README.md

 You can configure vice / x64 any way you want.
 Showet starts it with -fullscreen by default

+Use Alt-N to cycle disk sides for multi-disk demos.

 ## Todo

 - [x] Proof of concept